-If satisfactory evidence is not obtained at the outset of a matter, then the transaction must not be progressed and a disclosure report, available on the Hub, must be submitted to the Money Laundering Reporting Officer.
+If satisfactory evidence is not obtained at the outset of a matter, then the transaction must not be progressed and a disclosure report, available on the Council's intranet (COLIN), must be submitted to the Money Laundering Reporting Officer.

-All personal data collected must be kept in compliance with the Data Protection Act.
+All personal data collected must be kept in compliance with the Data Protection Act 2018.